 How Do I Estimate My Tax Bracket?

-Estimating your tax bracket requires three main pieces of information:
+Estimating your tax bracket requires two main pieces of information:

 - Your estimated annual income